state-alchemists/zrb/docs/technical-documentation/task-envs/env.md

 ### `Env.should_render`

-Determines whether the environment value should be rendered.
+Retrieves whether the environment value should be rendered.

 __Returns:__